elibroftw/music-caster/README.md

 ## Limitations and Known Issues
 - For now, the local playback only supports MP3 files (you can still play other file types on your Google devices)
+- Note that Chromecasts only support the AAC version of WMA files
 - [Roadmap](https://github.com/elibroftw/music-caster/projects/1)

 ## Data Collection / Privacy Policy